 Thoroughly swept off her feet, Manuela finds herself fantasizing about Serafin, giving us the scene that makes The Pirate so blatantly sexual.
 Watching him from her bedroom window, Manuela begins imagining him in full piratical action.
 Reality becomes blurred as Serafin is transformed into a dastardly buccaneer decked out in all black — and the shortest of shorts.
 According to Gene Kelly’s widow, Patricia Ward Kelly, Gene purposely chose tight clothing for a lot of his costumes because it showed off his physique, proving that dancing required insane athleticism.
 It also made him into eye candy, which he didn’t seem to mind.
 The number may be ridiculous and cheesy, but Kelly sells it.
 Channeling heroes Douglas Fairbanks and John Barrymore, he is graceful, attractive, and captivating.
 One second he is swinging in the air, the next he is throwing around a sword with abandon.
 Out of all of his routines, The Pirate‘s fantasy ballet gave Gene the most fan mail.

 Furious with the liberties Serafin is taking as Macoco, Don Pedro frames him for his past crimes and gets him arrested.
 At his execution, Serafin convinces the viceroy to let him put on one final show.
 After mystifying everyone with “Be a Clown,” a jaw-dropping acrobatic routine done with the Nicholas Brothers, Serafin brings out his spinning mirror to hypnotize Don Pedro into admitting that he is the real Macoco.
 When the mirror is broken, Manuela is forced to improvise and pretends to be under the mirror’s spell.
 Gushing about her love for Macoco and vowing her devotion, she sings “Love of My Life” as Don Pedro becomes increasingly jealous.
 Garland and Kelly drape themselves over each other, making the number incredibly tender and erotic.
-When the song ends with Manuela and Serafin sharing a kiss, Don Pedro can stand it no longer.
-He loudly shouts that he is the true Macoco, telling Manuela “If you want to worship Macoco, worship me!”
+When the song ends with Manuela and Serafin sharing a kiss, Don Pedro can stand it no longer and loudly declares that he is the true Macoco.
 As you can probably guess, Don Pedro doesn’t quite get the happy ending he wants — but Serafin and Manuela do!

 The Pirate is a giddy, crazy film.
 If you take it 100% seriously, you’re doing yourself a great disservice.
 I can’t guarantee that you’ll love it, but you can at least appreciate the exquisite craftsmanship that went into it.
 You’re just not liable to see anything else quite like it, then or now.
 Simply put, to me The Pirate can do no wrong.